tylergross97/pdx_somatic_variant_calling/README.md

 This pipeline is built using [Nextflow](https://www.nextflow.io/), a workflow management software that utilizes [containerization](https://www.ibm.com/think/topics/containerization#:~:text=Containerization%20is%20the%20packaging%20of,runs%20consistently%20on%20any%20infrastructure.) to allow for portable and reproducible bioinformatics pipelines.

 This pipeline is designed to perform [somatic short variant calling](https://www.garvan.org.au/news-resources/science-explained/types-of-variants) (SNPs Indels) from [patient-derived xenograft (PDX) models](https://en.wikipedia.org/wiki/Patient_derived_xenograft).
-Specifically, the pipeline, was built to handle [whole-exome sequencing (WES)](https://www.illumina.com/techniques/sequencing/dna-sequencing/targeted-resequencing/exome-sequencing.html) data without a matched-normal sample, which is referred to tumor-only variant calling.
+Specifically, it was built to handle [whole-exome sequencing (WES)](https://www.illumina.com/techniques/sequencing/dna-sequencing/targeted-resequencing/exome-sequencing.html) data without a matched-normal sample, which is referred to tumor-only variant calling.

-Although somatic short variant calling of PDX models without a matched-normal sample is a common task in bioinformatics, particularly in translational oncology research, it introduces a unique set of challenges that many somatic variant calling pipelines do not address.
+Somatic short variant calling of PDX models without matched-normals is a common task for bioinformatician.
+However, it is important to address the unique set of challenges that this task presents, which will be covered shortly.

 This pipeline can be conceptually broken down into two main steps:
 - Deconvolution (filtering) of mouse reads
 - Tumor-only somatic short variant calling of human reads

 ### Deconvolution of mouse reads
-First, it is important to understand that although the tumor is implanted into the mouse, it originated from a human patient, meaning that we are interested in understanding the variants of the human tumor cells.
-However, during and after implanation of the tumor into the mouse, there is some degree of infiltration of mouse cells into the tumor.
-As discussed and explored throughly in [Jo et al., 2019](https://link.springer.com/article/10.1186/s13059-019-1849-2), this can lead to false-positive variant calls that should be minimized through the explicit filtering of the reads originating from the mouse.
-This pipeline utilizes the [bamcmp](https://github.com/CRUKMI-ComputationalBiology/bamcmp) tool, although there are others available.
+First, it is important to understand that although the tumor is implanted into the mouse, it originated from a human patient and we are interested in these human tumor cells.
+However, during and after implanation of the tumor into the mouse, there is some degree of infiltration of mouse cells into the tumor, leading to "contamination".
+As discussed and explored throughly in [Jo et al., 2019](https://link.springer.com/article/10.1186/s13059-019-1849-2), this can lead to false-positive variant calls.
+This is because mouse reads can align to the human reference genome and be detected as variants.
+This pipeline utilizes the [bamcmp](https://github.com/CRUKMI-ComputationalBiology/bamcmp) tool, although there are others available to accomplish deconvolution of mouse reads.

 ### Tumor-only somatic short variant calling
+In an ideal world, a matched-normal tissue, which is typically a blood sample or a nearby healthy tissue, is collected from the same patient from which the tumor was extracted.
+This allows bioinformaticians to identify which variants are present in the tumor and matched-normal tissue and mark these are germline, meaning that they are inherited.
+The variants from the tumor that are not present in the matched-normal tissue are therefore somatic.

+In reality, we often do not have a matched-normal tissue.
+In the case of PDX models, it can be particularly challenging to retrospectively obtain these matched-normal tissues.
+The next-best thing is to leverage a database of common germline variants from the general population in place of the matched-normal tissue.
+If the variants from the tumor are present in this database, we can infer that these variants are germline.
+This "tumor-only" approach to somatic variant calling should be interpreted with caution, as there is a higher risk for germline variants (particularly rare ones) being called as false-positive somatic variants.
+This topic is extensively covered in [Haperlin et al., 2017](https://link.springer.com/article/10.1186/s12920-017-0296-8).
+This pipeline leverages [Mutect2's](https://www.biorxiv.org/content/10.1101/861054v1.abstract) tumor-only mode and follows [GATK's best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels)[2].
+The output of the pipeline are called variants in VCF and MAF formats.

 Performing somatic variant calling without a matched-normal sample also introduces challenges that must be addressed through the use of a database of common germline variants to be filtered out.
 In the case of a matched-normal sample, germline variants are defined as those present in both the matched-normal sample and the tumor sample.
 Although the use of a common germline variant database is more prone to rare germline variants showing up as false-positive somatic variant calls, this is often the reality for many researchers working with PDX models.
 [Mutect2](https://www.biorxiv.org/content/10.1101/861054v1.abstract) is a somatic short variant caller that has a tumor-only mode available and is used in this pipeline, following [GATK's best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels)[2].
 The output of the pipeline are called variants in VCF and MAF formats.

 ### Optional downstream analyses